-- Wounds and skin sites that have been in contact with blood or body fluids should be washed with soap and water; mucous membranes/eyes should be flushed/irrigated well with water. - Immediately report incident to appropriate office or hospital personnel (and the preceptor) and follow established protocol. - o If no established protocol, seek treatment at the nearest emergency department.
+- Wounds and skin sites that have been in contact with blood or body fluids should be washed with soap and water; mucous membranes/eyes should be flushed/irrigated well with water. - Immediately report an incident to the appropriate office or hospital personnel (and the preceptor) and follow established protocol. - o If no established protocol, seek treatment at the nearest emergency department.